A look back at the greatest team in NBA history

 Phil Jackson said his Los Angeles Lakers team that won a pair of championships with Shaquille O'Neal and Kobe Bryant and was in three consecutive NBA Finals always talked about it.

-“My teams in the Lakers years would always say, ‘We want to break that record,’” Jackson recalled.
-“I would say, ‘Good luck.’”
+"My teams in the Lakers years would always say, ‘We want to break that record,'" Jackson recalled.
+"I was, ‘Good luck.'"

 Because 1995-96 for the Bulls was the Perfect Rainbow of an NBA season, even with some rainbow colored hair.
 So many incredible and incomprehensible factors came together to form the most beautiful basketball sign, a reflection of the brilliance of Michael Jordan, the refraction with Dennis Rodman and dispersion of unique and varied talents among a committed group of individuals to form this tremendous spectrum of brilliant achievement that lit up the NBA for one special and shining season.

-It was the 72-10 Bulls season of 1995-96, this year being the 20th anniversary of that memorable time when these amazing elements came together to form for a sporting moment the most perfect of basketball teams.
+It was the 72-10 Bulls season of 1995-96, that memorable time when these amazing elements came together to form for a sporting moment the most perfect of basketball teams.

 The Bulls that season set the all time NBA record with 72 wins, the first team ever to break the 70-win mark.
 The Bulls would go on to have the best two and three-year records in league history thanks to that 72-10 start.
 And that 72-10 record was with their last three losses that season all by a single point and in often in dispute.